An article written and compiled by Bridget Churchill.

 The Gross Motor Function Classification System (GMFCS) helps to classify motor function for children (Palisano et al. 1997) between the ages of 0-2 years, 2-3 years, 4-5 years, and 6-12 years.
 For levels III – V the child is likely to require assistive devices for mobility.
 The environmental setting (home, school or the community) impacts on the level of independence with mobility and the need for mobility equipment (Palisano et al., 2003) and the greater the GMFCS the greater likelihood the individual require support for mobility at home, at school and in the community, although the preferred mobility method may be different between these settings (Palisano, Hanna, Rosenbaum, & Tieman, 2010).

 Children with CP can present with instability of hip joints, with some children requiring surgery to manage this.
-Scoliosis can also develop, and some may require surgery for realignment of the spine to optimise physiological functions such as digestion and breathing.
+Scoliosis may require surgery for realignment of the spine to optimise physiological functions such as digestion and breathing.
 Motor disorders of CP are often accompanied by other comorbidities such as problems with digestive tract motility, difficulties with eating and swallowing, increased risk of infection, reduced hearing and vision, and epilepsy.
 Pain and fatigue are common symptoms.
-Cognition can also be affected which can in turn affect behaviour
+Cognition can also be affected which can in turn affect behaviour and communication.

 Cerebral palsy is a lifelong condition and emphasis for management should include the transition from childhood to adulthood, maintaining social inclusion and maximising quality of life (Colver, Fairhurst, & Pharoah, 2014).
 Rosenbaum et al. (2007) highlight that adults with CP emphasise communicating and being able to manage their environment as affecting their participation in life – this is something that requires focus throughout the person’s lifespan and the wheelchair needs to support this, if it is prescribed.